Mainz Rose Monday parade

 The Mainz Rose Monday parade is a carnival parade held annually on Rose Monday in Mainz.
 Since its inception in 1838, it has taken place 114 times (as of 2015) and is considered the highlight of the Mainz Carnival.
 With approximately 9,500 active participants and over 500,000 spectators, the Mainz Rose Monday Parade, alongside the Cologne and Düsseldorf Rose Monday Parades, is one of the three largest Rose Monday parades in Germany.
+Due to its excessive length and duration, the MCV announced a reduction for 2026.

 History

 Prince Carneval and his entourage.
 MCV members (left: Carl Michael, founding president) in 1838, the year the club was founded.

 The Mainz Rose Monday Parade has a history spanning over 170 years.
 Its origins date back to the Biedermeier period.
 At that time, Mainz was a federal fortress occupied alternately by Prussian and Austrian troops, and the reorganisation of carnival celebrations, which had primarily taken place in Cologne and Düsseldorf, began to influence Mainz.
 The parade was interrupted mainly in the 20th century due to the two World Wars.